Find your Dream Job

 1) You apply for Jobs that Don’t Match Your Experience or Skills

 One critical factor that will decide your success during your job search process is how well you evaluate your experience and skills.
-Both underestimating and overestimating yourself can lead to failures.
+Both underestimating and overestimating yourself can lead to failure.
 A great way to evaluate yourself is to research current industry standards and compare them with your skills.
 Compare your resume to those of your peers and job descriptions.
 Prior to negotiating salary and perks, research what other similarly placed individuals earn.
 And yes, you can always fix your worth when there is a shortage of talent or skill set that you possess.

 2) Never Show Your Desperation

 There is nothing more stressful than being unemployed but it is critical that you do not let stress come through as desperation during the interview process, no matter how badly you are in need of a job.
 You should come across as confident in your experience and as a disciplined decision-maker.
-Be prepared, understand the job description and be prepared to convince the interviewer that you are the best candidate for the job.
+Be prepared, understand the job description, and be prepared to convince the interviewer that you are the best candidate for the job.
 Carry yourself in a balanced way, overconfidence could be dangerous as well.

 3) Do Your Research